evennia/evennia/docs/auto_structify.md

 ### Embed reStructuredText
 Recommonmark also allows embedding reStructuredText syntax in the codeblocks.
-This is enabled by ```eval_rst``` codeblock.
+There are two styles for embedding reStructuredText.
+The first is enabled by ```eval_rst``` codeblock.
 The content of codeblock will be parsed as reStructuredText and insert into the document.
 This can be used to quickly introduce some of reStructuredText command that not yet available in markdown.
 For example,
 ```
 `` `eval_rst
 .. automodule:: recommonmark.parser.Parser